Validation of international school certificates

 karin.schreiber@bmb.gv.at

-Please note that the BMBWF only validates school qualifications (part-time vocational school certificates); applications for accreditation of international apprenticeships that grant the right to practise a profession should be sent to the Federal Ministry of Labour and Economy: anerkennung‑lehrabschluss@bmaw.gv.at.
+Please note that the BMB only validates school qualifications (part-time vocational school certificates); applications for accreditation of international apprenticeships that grant the right to practise a profession should be sent to the Federal Minister of Economy, Energy and Tourism: anerkennung‑lehrabschluss@bmwet.gv.at.

 Technical, engineering, and arts and crafts schools, colleges of agriculture and forestry